Symantec anti-virus update makes some PCs inoperable

 "I encourage everyone to ask to be compensated for the time and effort it took all of us (to) fix Symantec's software," the customer said on the support site. (bit.ly/LiH764)

-Symantec spokeswoman Ellen Hayes did not respond when asked if any compensation that might be in the works.
+Symantec spokeswoman Ellen Hayes said she could not immediately discuss the terms of any compensation that might be in the works.
+She was also unable to say whether the update caused machines running Symantec's Norton anti virus software for consumers to malfunction.

 A technology manager with Dutch company PSO Beheer BV told Reuters the bug caused some 150 PCs to fail.
 His company had to close a laboratory with equipment running on Windows XP machines and also sent some workers home so they could access their network remotely.